leishanai/Text_Generation_with_Attention_Mechanism/README.md

 ## Data Preparation

 Since the lyrics generator is based on word-level language model, we removed all unnecessary punctuations.
-Note that, it is not necessary to punctuations and keeping punctuation will make the output look more fluent.
+Note that, it is not necessary to remove punctuations and keeping punctuation will make the output look more fluent.
 We will add them back to our model in the future.

 ### 1. 'PAD', 'SOS' and 'EOS'

 We added 'PAD', 'SOS', 'EOS' tokens to word2index dictionary.
 'PAD' is helpful when sequences come with different lengths.
 However, processing padded sequences can be expensive as they bring zero information.
-However, pytorch provides a decent way to deal with it.
+Fortunately, pytorch provides a decent way to deal with it.
 We will be using ```pad_packed_sequence, pack_padded_sequence``` while feeding data into the model.
 SOS and EOS help stop lyrics generation at early time.

 ```python
 class vocab: